Reflection or Action

-When the brain is in a heightened state of excitation, the neurons fire rapidly—and we feel it.
-Some people prefer the rushes of excitement over quietness.
+When the brain is in a heightened state of excitation, neurons fire rapidly—and we feel it.
+Some people prefer these rushes of excitement over quietness.
 Excitement has evolutionary roots.
-A system appropriately excited prepares the body for crisis.
-After twenty-five years of police work in a large California city, I certainly have felt my share of excitement.
-The shattering of quietness by a gunshot cutting through the cold air momentarily freezes the mind, followed by a reorientation of safety.
-The experience of danger and the firing of neurons warning of a crisis springs from many signs—not just guns.
-A child in danger, an empty bank account, or a positive cancer screening test awakens fear and is felt in the excitation of the body.
+An excited system prepares the body for crisis.
+After twenty-five years of police work in a large California city, I’ve experienced my share of excitement.
+The shattering of quietness by a gunshot cutting through the cold air momentarily freezes the mind, followed by a reorientation and search for more information.
+The experience of danger and the firing of neurons (warning of a crisis) springs to life from many life encounters—not just guns.
+A child in danger, an empty bank account, or a positive cancer screening test awakens our fears and we feel the excitation in our body.

-Dynamic events can easily overwhelm some, while others perform well under pressure.
-Brain excitation unbearably discomforts some, while for others, it appears, pushes them into effective action, as if they are accustomed to the excited states; the quietness discomforts them.
+Dynamic events can overwhelm.
+Some people perform well under pressure while others crumble.
+Brain excitation is unbearably discomforting for some, while for others, it only pushes them towards effective action, as if they welcome the excited states; often it is the quietness that distresses them.

-A constant excited mind, however, may miss the benefits of honest reflection that accompanies solitude.
+A constant excited mind, however, misses the benefits of honest reflection that typically accompanies solitude.
 If we are dissatisfied with an aspect of our life, self-searching may unearth hidden behaviors sabotaging success.
-We find what we previously preferred to leave buried.
+In quietness, we may discover what we previously preferred to leave buried.
 Busy minds keep the unsavory realities hidden, while quietness invites the unconscious to the surface.
-Sadly, to protect hidden thorns, many lose the enjoyment of healthy emotional escapes into the quiet places of their mind.
+Sadly, to protect hidden thorns, many lose the enjoyment of healthy escapes found in the quiet corners of their mind.

 "A constant excited mind, however, misses the benefits of honest reflection that typically accompanies solitude."